 Due to ongoing security concerns, US (DOS) advises avoiding travel to the following areas of Port of Spain: Laventille, Beetham, Sea Lots, Cocorite, and the interior of Queen's Park Savannah.
 UK (FCO), and Canada (GAC), and Australia (DFAT) have no current warnings.

 Risk of attack by transnational terrorist groups exists throughout the country.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

 High risk of violent crime (armed robbery, home invasion, sexual assault, and murder) exists throughout the country.
-Trinidad Island: especially in Port of Spain (Queens Park Savannah; eastern neighborhoods of Laventille, Morvant, and Barataria; scenic rest stops after dark; and in and around cruise ship docks and Fort George); Maracas and Las Cuevas beaches; and La Brea Pitch Lake.
-Tobago Island: especially in Bacolet area of Scarborough, Englishman's Bay, and King Peter's Bay.
+Trinidad Island: especially in Port of Spain (Queens Park Savannah; eastern neighborhoods of Laventille, Morvant, and Barataria; scenic rest stops after dark; and in and around cruise ship docks and Fort George); on Maracas and Las Cuevas beaches; in La Brea Pitch Lake.
+Tobago Island: especially in Bacolet area of Scarborough; in Mount Irvine/Buccoo Bay; at waterfalls; on isolated beaches.

 Kidnappings by criminal groups may occur throughout the country, including Port of Spain.